Configuration

 This opens an interactive picker where you can either:

-• assign a different model to a specific bundled subagent such as researcher, reviewer, writer, or verifier
+• assign a different non-Pro model to a specific bundled subagent such as researcher, reviewer, writer, or verifier

 Per-subagent overrides are persisted in the synced agent files under ~/.feynman/agent/agents/ with a model: frontmatter field.
-Removing that field makes the subagent inherit the main default model again.
+Removing that field makes the subagent inherit the main non-Pro default model again.

 Thinking levels